openstax/cnx-recipes/README.md

 ### Find broken links

 1. run `./scripts/bake-book ${BOOK_NAME}` to generate the cooked book
-1. run `./scripts/find-broken-links ${BOOK_NAME}` to find broken links in the cooked book or add `--type raw` to find broken links in the raw book.
+1. run `./scripts/find-broken-links ${BOOK_NAME}` to find broken links in the cooked book

+Notes:

+- add `--type raw` to find broken links in the raw book
+- add `--verbose` to see warning messages as well as errors

 # Documentation